mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ So already we have taken a pretty impressive tour through the zoo of composability.

-^ But now let's go to the other side of the zoo and look at some more exotic things that will push the limits of what we consider to be composition.
+^ But we're still only at the entrance of the zoo where they put all the gift shops and obvious zoo animals. let's venture to the other side of the zoo and look at some more exotic things that will push the limits of what we consider to be composition.

 ---